ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/documents/index.md

 The Document Status Indicator visually represents whether the current document is saved or not.
 A white dot indicates that the document is not saved, while a different icon may indicate a saved or modified state.

 # 5. Query Editor
 The Query Editor provides a dedicated space for writing your queries, mutations, and subscriptions.
 It offers features such as syntax highlighting, auto-completion, and error checking to assist in query composition.
-Learn more about using the query editor in the [Query Editor](/docs/bananacakepop/v2/documents/query-editor) guide.
+Learn more about using the query editor in the [Operations](/docs/bananacakepop/v2/documents/operations) guide.

 # 6. Response Pane
 The Response Pane displays the response of your queries, mutations, and subscriptions.
 It shows the data returned by the API and provides a structured view for easier analysis.
-Refer to the [Response Pane](/docs/bananacakepop/v2/documents/response-pane) guide for additional information.
+Refer to the [Response Pane](/docs/bananacakepop/v2/documents/response) guide for additional information.

 # 7. Schema Indicator
 The Schema Indicator is a visual cue that indicates the connection status with the GraphQL server and the successful retrieval of the schema.
 A green circle represents a connected state.